Using unsupported Bluetooth 4.0 USB dongle with OS X

 What that means is that OS X does see the hardware.
 However, there isn’t a driver that the OS can find for the Bluetooth dongle and therefore didn’t ‘load’ it up.

 The solution then is to perhaps hack the kext (kernel extension) that handles the Bluetooth devices and include support for this dongle!
-And since the newer Macs all have Bluetooth 4.0 support, I’m sure that the drivers included with OS X Lion (10.7.4 as I’m writing this post) would have drivers that supports it.
+And since the newer Macs all have Bluetooth 4.0 support, I’m sure that the drivers included with OS X Lion (10.7.4 as I’m writing this post) would have drivers that support it.
 And in my case, support for the Broadcom BCM20702A0 chip.

 A quick search around the Internet reveals the exact kext to edit.
 Basically the one that you need to hack is /System/Library/Extensions/IOBluetoothFamily.kext.

-Within that kext, BroadcomUSBBluetoothHCIController.kext, is another next that is basically the Broadcom driver.
+Within that kext, BroadcomUSBBluetoothHCIController.kext, is another next that is basically the Broadcom driver

 In order to get to them, just head over the /System/Library/Extensions/ location in finder.
 Seek out the IOBluetoothFamily.kext and open up the package contents.
 Note to the newbies, a kext ‘file’ is really just a special folder that holds a collection of files that make up the kernel extension.